From 0% interest rates to bonus points and reduced annual fees, compare credit cards with introductory offers to find one that suits your needs.

 Purchase rate offers can be useful if you have a lot of planned expenses coming up and want a flexible and affordable way to pay them off over time.
 To get the most out of low or 0% purchase rate deals, you should aim to pay off the new charges before the end of the introductory period.

 No annual fee credit card offers

 This type of introductory offer waives the credit card’s annual fee for a promotional period (usually the first 12 months).
-Depending on the credit card, no annual fee promotions can save you hundreds of thousands or millions of rupiah.
+Depending on the credit card, no annual fee promotions can save you tens, hundreds or thousands of Ringgit.
 You usually need to apply before a specific date to enjoy a no annual fee introductory offer.

 After the introductory period, the standard annual fee will be applied to the account.
 So, if you plan to use your credit card beyond the promotional period, you should pay attention to the standard annual fee when comparing credit cards.

 Credit cards offering reduced annual fees

 Instead of waiving the annual fee completely, some credit cards offer a reduced annual fee for a promotional period.
 You’ll still have to pay an annual fee, but these cards can help you save on costs.

 The waived annual fee usually only applies for the first year and you may be required to meet a minimum spend requirement or apply before a specific date to take advantage of the lower annual fee.

 Many rewards credit cards include bonus points when you apply and are approved for the card.
 Depending on the offer, you could be able to get up to 100,000 bonus points.